Users

 The dialog where you can edit user details has three tabs:

-• User info: Use this tab to edit the user’s name and full name, the password, the email address, and the language, a property editable also in the Edit user profile dialog.
+• User info: Edit the user’s name and full name, the password, the email address, and the language.
+The language can also be edited in the Edit user profile dialog.
 You can use the tab to enable or disable a user account.

-• Groups: On this tab you can assign the user to existing groups:
+• Groups: Assign the user to existing groups.

 Assigning users to existing groups.